CreatineCoder/Peppo_Prompt_to_Video/README.md

 # 🎬 Peppo AI Video Generator

+# Peppo AI Engineering Internship Challenge

-A Streamlit web application for the Peppo AI Engineering Internship Challenge that generates short AI videos from text prompts.
+A beautiful Streamlit application that generates 5-10 second videos from text prompts using **OpenAI's Sora model**.
+Built with a futuristic sci-fi theme and modular architecture for scalability.

 ## 🎯 Challenge Requirements